rchikhi/benchmphf/README.md

 phf library: https://github.com/wahern/phf

+Sux4j library (from same authors as emphf): https://github.com/vigna/Sux4J

+note that Sux4J isn't integrated in the main benchmark code, but a separate script is provided.

 the aim of this program is to evaluate the time and memory used by those MPHF libraries during _construction_ of the structure;
 alternatively, when run with the ``-bench`` command line parameter, it evaluates